Toggle menu

 Service charges

 We send out estimated service charge invoices every year on 1 April.
 This estimate is based on the average actual costs from the last five years (where available), adjusted for inflation and any expected cost changes.
-If major works are planned, their estimated cost will also be included in your service charges, as per your lease.

 You will receive a second invoice on 1 October.
 This invoice will compare the actual costs with your estimated service charge for the previous financial year.
 It will show either an additional charge you need to pay or a refund if you've overpaid.